VA Education Benefits for Veterans and Active Duty Service Members

 CTI also offers online classes with web-based course management and collaboration portal for distance learning.
 Using the Portal, students can access their courses, interact directly with their Instructor, attend lectures, and benefit from a variety of e-Reference materials, all of which are available 24/7.
 So whether you are actively serving in the military or working full-time, part-time or in between opportunities, we are here to serve you.

-Veterans are valuable members of society.
+Veterans and active duty service members are valuable members of society.
 They spent years defending the nation and fighting for the common good.
-Veterans are the backbone of our country and CTI aims to help veterans transition back into civilian life and move on to the next chapter in their lives.
-Veterans have learned valuable skills and life experience during their time in military service.
+They are the backbone of our country and CTI aims to help veterans and active duty service members transition back into civilian life and move on to the next chapter in their lives.
+They have learned valuable skills and life experience during their time in military service.
 CTI is here to help veterans put those skills to good use and take the next step towards a brighter future.Read More

 VA Education Benefit Options